 Before we jump into October’s volunteering activity, you can check out our past month’s volunteer activities in case you missed it and want to do more.

-Now for October’s Volunteer Challenge:
+Now for the Volunteer Challenge for October:

 For October, we’re getting people warm.